robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 Further:
 - Add "no interaction" init option (until min_time_on_page)
 - Add generic "time on page" tracker (init option) for a more accurate tracking in Google Analytics
-- Add class="ga-rm-form" to activate form analysis for all fields of a form element in case default tracking is switched off
+- Add class="ga-rm-form" to re-activate form analysis comfortably for all fields of an entire form element in case the default tracking has been switched off
 --------

 Copyright (C) 2017 <a href="https://www.robert-matthees.de">Robert Matthees</a>